luxmeter/CollectionUtils4J/README.md

 However, I found out that the Comparator class of the Java API was updated in Java8.
 Semantically there is no difference in the API calls and I bet that you can do more with the Comparator class.
 Theoretically, this project could be removed but I decided against it.
-Aside from the fact that I found my API more intuitive and less verbose, you can feel free to add functions you were missing.
+I use it as my personal playground.
+Feel free to join.

-In addition, my API doesn't force you to think about null values, e.g.:
+## Some usage examples

 **Sorting of nullable keys with the Comparator API**